rockit-astro/ashdomed/README.md

 `dome` is a commandline utility that interfaces with the dome daemon.

-`python3-warwick-observatory-ashdome` is a python module with the common dome code.
+`python3-rockit-ashdome` is a python module with the common dome code.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration